ACCEPTED PAPERS (WORKSHOPS)

 Best Paper in the area "Technology, Privacy, and Information" at the American Law & Economics Association Conference (ALEA) 2023, Boston.

-Digital Skills: Social Disparities and the Impact of Early Mentoring [CESifo Working Paper (Now Available)] [SOEP Module] [OSF] [AEA Registry]
+Digital Skills: Social Disparities and the Impact of Early Mentoring [CESifo Working Paper] [AER Registry] [SOEP-IS Module]

 with Fabian Kosse and Tim Leffler

 Abstract: We investigate social disparities in digital skills, focusing on both actual proficiency levels and confidence in these skills.
-Drawing on a representative household sample from Germany, we first demonstrate that both dimensions strongly predict labor market success.
-Then, we use this sample to identify gender and socio-economic disparities in skills and confidence.
-Finally, using a long-term RCT panel framework with young adults, we confirm these disparities and provide causal evidence on the effects of enhancing the social environment in childhood.
-Assigning elementary school-aged children to a mentoring program persistently reduces socio-economic gaps in confidence related to digital skills but does not affect the level of digital skills.
+Drawing on a representative sample from Germany, we first demonstrate that both dimensions strongly predict labor market success.
+We then use this sample to identify gender and socioeconomic disparities in levels and confidence.
+Finally, using a long-run RCT panel framework with young adults, we confirm these disparities and provide causal evidence on the effects of enhancing the social environment in childhood.
+Assigning elementary school-aged children to a mentoring program persistently reduces socioeconomic gaps in confidence related to digital skills, but it does not affect the level of digital skills.

 WORK IN PROGRESS